ethereum-optimism/optimism-tutorial/hardhat/README.md

    ...
    ```
-3. In the same file, add `optimism` to the list of networks:
+3. In the same file, add `optimistic` to the list of networks:
    ```js
    // hardhat.config.js